Indirect self-reference

 The quotation here, plus the phrase "when quined," indirectly refers to the entire sentence.
 The importance of this fact is that the remainder of the sentence, the phrase "makes quite a statement," can now make a statement about the sentence as a whole.
-If we had used a pronoun for this, we could have written something like "this sentence makes quite a statement."

-It seems silly to go through this trouble when pronouns will suffice (and when they make more sense to the casual reader), but in systems of mathematical logic, there is generally no analog of the pronoun.
-It is somewhat surprising, in fact, that self-reference can be achieved at all in these systems.
+If a pronoun were used for this, the sentence would be the directly self-referencing "this sentence makes quite a statement."
+In natural language, pronouns are straightforwardly used and indirect self-references are uncommon, but in systems of mathematical logic, there is generally no analog of the pronoun.

-Upon closer inspection, it can be seen that in fact, the Scheme example above uses a quine, and f(x) is actually the quine function itself.

 Indirect self-reference was studied in great depth by W. V. Quine (after whom the operation above is named), and occupies a central place in the proof of Gödel's incompleteness theorem.
 Among the paradoxical statements developed by Quine is the following: